 Solar energy projects can be roof-mounted or ground-mounted.
 Roof-mounted systems typically have capacities of less than 1 MW and are connected directly to the end-user's electrical system.
 Ground-mounted projects typically have capacities of at least 1 MW and are connected to the electricity grid.
-Ground-mounted solar energy projects represented 75% and 65% of the total solar generation capacity installed in the U.S. and internationally (excluding China), respectively, during 2019 according to IHS Markit.
+Ground-mounted solar energy projects represented 84% and 51% of the total solar generation capacity installed in the U.S. and internationally (excluding China), respectively, during 2020 according to IHS Markit.
 The structure that supports the solar panels and other related equipment used in the solar energy project is referred to as the mounting system.
 Ground-mounting systems can be trackers or fixed tilt.
 Tracker systems move solar panels throughout the day to maintain an optimal orientation to the sun, which significantly increases their power production.
 Fixed tilt systems do not move.
-According to IHS Markit, approximately 70% and 30% of all ground-mounted solar energy projects constructed in the U.S. and internationally (excluding China), respectively, during 2019 utilized trackers.
+According to IHS Markit, approximately 70% and 30% of all ground-mounted solar energy projects constructed in the U.S. and internationally (excluding China), respectively, during 2019 utilized trackers and an estimated 74% of U.S. ground-mounted solar energy projects utilized trackers in 2020.
 Trackers can be single-axis or dual-axis.
 Single-axis trackers rotate around one axis only and dual-axis trackers rotate around two axes.
 The overwhelming majority of trackers produced and sold globally are single-axis.